mozilla/sumo/README.md

 #### Review column

 Anything that waits for a review.
-An issue is moved to the next column **only** when merged and deployed to a testing environment.
+An issue is moved to the next column only when merged.

+#### Review column

+Merged in the default branch but pending deployement to a testing environment.

 #### QA column